jd-opensource/JoyAI-VL-Interaction/README.md

 ![JoyAI-VL-Interaction system architecture](img/joyvl-system-architecture.png)

-At the core of JoyAI-VL-Interaction is one decision the model makes on its own, every second: **speak, stay silent, or delegate**.
-We build it on our visual-language instruct model, JoyAI-VL-8B, while keeping speech input and output as pluggable components.

-To stay real-time over long streams, a predictive video codec, AdaCodec, spends only a small number of tokens on predictable frames and saves detail for meaningful scene changes.
-The behavior is learned rather than scripted: we train on more than four million time-aligned clips labeled second by second, then refine the model with reinforcement learning.
+At the core of JoyAI-VL-Interaction is one decision the model makes on its own, every second: **speak**, stay **silent**, or **delegate**.
+We build it on our visual-language instruct model, JoyAI-VL-8B, and keep speech as pluggable input and output rather than fusing it into the model, so the model's only job is to watch and judge the right moment to act.
+To stay real-time over long streams, a predictive video codec (AdaCodec) spends only a handful of tokens on each predictable frame and saves full detail for the moments the scene actually changes, so the token budget grows slowly instead of with every frame.
+The behavior is learned rather than scripted: we train the model on more than four million time-aligned clips labeled second by second for when to speak, stay silent, or delegate, and refine it with reinforcement learning.
+We release the data and the full recipe so the result can be reproduced and extended.

-Around the model, we build a complete system with streaming ASR and TTS, long-horizon memory, a visualization UI, and a bridge for background models, APIs, or agents.
-The stack runs on standard vLLM infrastructure and is designed so each component can be replaced independently.
+Around this model we build a complete, deployable system so it works out of the box.
+The model is the only part that decides when to act; everything else is a pluggable component arranged around it: streaming ASR and TTS for speech, a long-horizon memory that keeps useful detail across hours, a visualization UI, and a bridge that lets the model hand hard subtasks to any background model, API, or agent and fold the answer back while it keeps watching.
+The whole stack runs on standard vLLM infrastructure to stay real-time over long sessions, and any component can be swapped for a deployment's own without rebuilding the rest.

 | Component | Summary |
 |---|---|